Nucleotide Adenosine Triphosphate ATP

 What Is the Nucleotide

-Adenosine triphosphate (ATP) is the universal unit of energy used in all living cells.
-This molecule is produced and broken down in metabolic processes in all living systems.
+Adenosine triphosphate (ATP) is the universal unit of energy used in all biological cells.
+This molecule is produced, and broken down, in metabolic processes in all living systems.

 What is ATP made of?